AnimGol/Genius/README.md

 2. Navigate to your cloned repository in your pc.
 3. Install the required libraries, mentioned above.
 4. Run this command: uvicorn main_updated:app --reload.
-5. Open the URL link provided there (Usually http://127.0.0.1:8000)and add "/register#/" to the end of the link.
+5. Open the URL link provided there (Usually http://127.0.0.1:8000 ) and add "/register#/" to the end of the link.

 ## Output
 The program creates the following output files:
 - Lemmatized version of the file (name format: PG{text id number}_counts_lemmatized.txt, ex.
 PG2_counts_lemmatized.txt): This file includes 2 columns.
-The first column contains the lemmas and the second one the count of the related lemma.
+The first column contains the base forms of words (lemmas) and the second column contains their frequency counts.
 This file is saved in the folder of "SPGC-counts-2018-07-18".
 - (name format: emotion_analysis_{text id number}.tsv, ex. emotion_analysis_2.tsv): This file has 3 columns, including lemmas (although the header is "word"), counts and emotions respectively.
 This file is saved in the "result" folder.
 - (name format: emotion_percentage_{text id number}.tsv, ex. emotion_percentage_2.tsv): This file also has 3 columns including emotions, their counts and their percentages respectively.
 This file is saved in the "result" folder.
 - Bar chart for emotions (name format: barchart{text id number}.png, ex.barchart2.png): This barchart depicts the frequency of each emotion.
 It is saved in the "result" folder.